2012 Fatehpur violence: Aftermath

 A week after the attacks, the majority of the Hindu victims still remained terrorized.
 Members of many of the families haven't returned to their houses.

-On Wednesday, 11 April 2012 District Commissioner of Satkhira District canceled declaration of the daily drishtipat because of provocating the attack on Hindu families and failure to answer show cause order of the High Court.
+On Wednesday, 11 April 2012, the District Commissioner of Satkhira District canceled declaration of the daily drishtipat because of provocating the attack on Hindu families and failure to answer the show cause order of the High Court.

 Protests

-Mainstream Bangladeshi media completely maintained a silence over this incident.
-Then as the Hindu Students of Jagannath Hall of Dhaka University protested against the persecution.
+As the Hindu students of Jagannath Hall of Dhaka University protested against the persecution.
 Bangladeshi media highlighted this event.
-Students of Dhaka University Jagannath Hall staged demonstrations putting up barricades on Shahbag-Matsya Bhaban road on Thursday, 5 April 2012 morning.
+Students of Dhaka University's Jagannath Hall staged demonstrations, putting up barricades on Shahbag-Matsya Bhaban road on Thursday morning, 5 April 2012.

 Nearly 500 students brought out a procession from their dormitory in the morning and later took position at Shahbagh around 10:30 am.

 They demanded tougher actions against the people responsible for the incident.

-Earlier, on Wednesday night, the students blocked Elephant-Matsya Bhaban road for an hour on the same issue.
+Earlier, on Wednesday night, the students blocked Elephant-Matsya Bhaban Road for an hour on the same issue.
 Bangladesh Hindu Mohajot also protested against the incident.